The Regimen

 Let’s Talk About Lipids

-Cholesterol, ceramides, fatty acids—what are they and why are they good for your skin?
-Let’s chew the fat about fats.
+Cholesterol, ceramides, and fatty acids—what are they, and why do they matter for your skin?

 Cholesterol

-Cholesterol helps speed skin barrier recovery and promote elasticity.
+Cholesterol helps support skin that looks smooth, supple, and elastic.
 Although we measure cholesterol in the blood, it's found in every cell in the body and is a crucial building block in cell membranes, among other important functions.
 Only about 20% of the body’s cholesterol comes from food.
 Your body produces the rest.

 Ceramides